Required for selling, renting & all SEAI grants

 What Is a BER Certificate?

-A Building Energy Rating (BER) is an energy label for your home, similar to the energy labels on appliances.
-It rates your home on a scale from A1 (most efficient) to G (least efficient) based on its energy performance per square metre per year.
+A BER (Building Energy Rating) is an energy label for your home, think of it like the energy sticker on your fridge, but for your whole house.
+It rates your home from A1 (very efficient) to G (very inefficient) based on how much energy it uses per square metre each year.

 10 years